 Internally, an Elasticsearch reporting tool is used for various reporting purposes such as operational intelligence reporting, security intelligence, business intelligence, infrastructure monitoring, fraud monitoring, etc. The goal is simple: allow users to quickly access the Elasticsearch data without having to stare at their dashboards perennially.
 These reports also come across as a value add to a lot of businesses these days to meet SLAs which in turn leads to happy customers.

 How Elasticsearch Reporting Is Changing the Way Teams Perceive Data?

 There’s a problem with the way we see reports.
 We think visualizations can replace reports.
 But in reality, it’s far different.
 What do you do when you have to quickly run for an impromptu meeting with your team on the last month’s data?
 Or even more specific metrics?
 For most people, it looks like they have to sit and write some super-boring code to fetch that report.

 But what if we told you there’s a 10x better way to do it without any manual intervention?

 People love using automated reporting tools because it’s fast, easy and requires no manual intervention.
 And this means more time for other appropriate things in life.

-But most businesses are forcing teams to develop, design and deliver elastic search reports manually.
+Most businesses are forcing teams to develop, design and deliver Elasticsearch reports manually.
 Now this sure is a herculean task for sectors like the MSPs and MSSPs when they have to churn reports in bulk.
 And most importantly, you need to make the reports appear more personal.

 With an automated reporting solution, you can configure your reports once and forget it forever.
 Your recipients would receive the right reports at the right time on the right channel.